- Chart

 Disclaimers:

-This information is for educational purposes only and should not be considered investment advice.
-Investing in commodity ETFs carries substantial risk, including the potential loss of principal.
+This information is for illustrative purposes only and does not constitute investment advice.
 Past performance is not indicative of future results.
-Investors should consult with a qualified financial advisor before making any investment decisions.
+Investors should conduct their own due diligence and consult with a qualified financial advisor before making investment decisions.

 AI Summarization is directionally correct and might not be accurate.